salirzaidi/comms/lesson1/lora.md

 LoRA Wide Area Network (LoRaWAN) is a Media Access Control (MAC) layer protocol built on top of LoRa modulation.
 It is a software layer which defines how devices use the LoRa hardware, for example when they transmit, and the format of messages.
 A LoRa network consists of nodes, gateways and LoRa network operators.
 Typically, nodes broadcast data to be picked up by gateways that forward the information to operator servers for processing.A LoRa transmitter broadcasts messages to gateways that forward the messages the LoRaWAN network server/cloud for processing.
 More details on LoRaWAN, its parameters and working is left for self study.
 An excellent resource can be found here: [LoRa Book][def]
 {: .Objective of the Lab }
-In this lab, you will learn some basics about the tecnhology along as well as send your accelerometer data (x,y,z) from previous lab using LoRa transciever (node) interfaced with the MakerPi RP2040 board we have been using.
+In this lab, you will learn some basics about the tecnhology along as well as send your accelerometer data (x,y,z) from previous lab using Seeed LoRa-E5 module interfaced with the MakerPi RP2040 board we have been using.
+Seeed LoRa-E5 is a compacted-sized development board suitable for the rapid testing and building of small-size prototyping and helps you design your ideal LoRaWAN wireless IoT device with a long-distance transmission range.
 The data will be broadcasted to and will be picked up by one of The Things Network (TTN) gateways deployed across Leeds.
 You will be using Thonny IDE for coding as before.
+To setup, please follow instructions from previous lab.
 # The Things Network (TTN)
 The Things Network provides a global, open LoRaWAN network with a set of open tools and to build an IoT application at low cost.
 We will be using TTN gateway for receiving our accelerometer data from a LoRa IoT node.

+## Creating a new IoT application
 To begin, navigate to [The Things Network Homepage](https://www.thethingsnetwork.org/).
 You will see the following page:
 ![ScreenshotofIDE1](./assets/SC1 (ttn webpage).jpg)